Asi0Flammeus/ByteLog/learning/zero2hero-c-programming/Zero2Hero-C-Programming.md

 - type casting is a thing in C
   - for eg. `ptr = (int *)malloc(sizeof(int))` force the compiler to convert the void type of malloc into a pointer to an int

+### Testing for Memory Leaks

+- when using `malloc()` and others, we are blocking (borrowing) memory from the system on which the code is runned
+- to avoid memory leak (ie. clogging the memory) we have to make sure that we have effectively free the allocated memory
+- the best tool to use for that is to use Valgrind
+  - compile with the flag `-g` at the end
+  - then run `valgrind --leak-check=full ./compiled-script -s`
+- when testing we need to do full coverage of the path that the script can take

 ## Introduction to glibc

 ## File Input & Output